 To say more about this not-a-space opera would spoil it.
 The improbable friendship that forms between our Ambassador and her Imperial liaison is still intact at the end of this first book, but I’m sure it’ll be tested in the second.
 It’s a wonderful novel that’s a great start of a hopefully long series.
 The setting, the characters and even the story feel fresh, quite unlike the usual riff on interstellar empires.
 It certainly doesn’t hurt that many of the characters are women and they are quite capable at what they do.

-It’s small wonder that it overwhelmingly was voted as the Best Novel at the Hugo Awards held at the virtual CoNZealand Worldcon this year.
+It’s small wonder that it overwhelmingly was voted as the Best Novel at the Hugo Awards held at the virtual CoNZealand Worldcon in 2020.
 I voted for it quite happily!
 The sequel, A Desolation Called Peace, is out in March of 2021.
 I’m very much looking forward to it!